george-tyler-315-incline/ggml-neon-opt/README.md

 build: a3cb0474 (6735)
 ```

 I like to start by collecting initial performance measurements with perf.
 These include CPU time, and a handful inspired from Intel Top-Down Microarchitecture Analysis Method.
 For Cortex A-76, the relevant PMU events (https://developer.arm.com/documentation/100798/0401/Performance-Monitoring-Unit/PMU-events) are instructions_retired, instructions_speculated, branch_misspredictions, frontend_stalls, backend_stalls, and cycles.
-This covers the various categorie the program can be underperforming (https://easyperf.net/blog/2019/02/09/Top-Down-performance-analysis-methodology).
+This covers the various categories the program can be underperforming (https://easyperf.net/blog/2019/02/09/Top-Down-performance-analysis-methodology).
 <details>
   <summary><b>Click to Expand</b></summary>